banyar-shin/career-advisor/README.md

 # virtual-career-advisor

-This is a program that provides users with career options according to their input.
+This is a program that provides users with their top 10 career options according to their input.